Food Activities in Niue

 9. Sample Niuean Food at an Umu Night

 While restaurant menus in Niue might not be awash with Niuean cuisine, there are special umu (earth oven) nights on the island giving visitor’s the chance to sample some real Niuean dishes!
 Thursday nights are umu nights in Niue, at least that’s the case for the Scenic Matavai Resort and the Hio Cafe & Bar.
 Try takihi, povi masima, moa Niue, faikai ika and more!
 Bookings for these nights are essential.
-Learn more about these umu nights in The Ultimate Guide to the Niue Nightlife.
+Learn more about these umu nights in The Ultimate Guide to the Niue Nightlife, as well as what local food to look for in the 8 Unique Foods in Niue You Have to Try.

 10. Take Part in a Niuean Plantation Tour